zablon-oigo/docker-react-app/README.md

 - **Image:** A read-only template that contains a set of instructions for creating a container.
 Images are used to create containers, and they can be shared and reused.

-- **Dockerfile:** A text file that contains a set of instructions for building a Docker image.
+- **Dockerfile:** A text file containing instructions for building a Docker image.
 It defines the environment inside the container, such as the base image, dependencies, and configuration.

-- **Atomic Host** is a small finely tuned OS image , Like Fedora Core OS that supports Container hosting and Atomic OS upgrades
+- **Atomic Host** is a small finely tuned OS image, Like Fedora Core OS that supports Container hosting and Atomic OS upgrades

+- **Docker Compose File** is a tool for defining and managing multi-container Docker applications.
+A Docker Compose file is a YAML (Yet Another Markup Language) file specifying an application's services, networks, and volumes.
+It allows developers to define the entire application stack, including its dependencies, services, and configurations in a single file.
+With a Docker Compose file, you can easily spin up and manage complex applications with multiple interconnected containers.

 ## Demo